tashoyan/telecom-streaming/README.md

    kafka-topics.sh --zookeeper localhost:2181 --create --topic alarms --partitions 5 --replication-factor 1
    ```

-## Running Spark applications
+## Running applications

-You need the following environment:
-- `spark-submit` command available in your `PATH`
-- `HADOOP_CONF_DIR` environment variable points to the directory with Hadoop configuration files.

-All Spark applications are submitted to YARN.
+All Spark and Flink applications are submitted to YARN.

-You can configure settings by editing the shell launcher of an application.
+You can configure settings by editing the shell launcher of the corresponding application in the `bin` directory.

 ### Event Generator